wkorando/openj9-batch-processor/README.md

 The number of records read can be modified with the "run-type" property.
 Values are short (read 200 records), medium (read 10K records), long (default, read ~20K records).

-Requirements: Docker
+The code for the application is located under the "batch-processor" folder.

+**Requirements:** Docker, Java 8, maven

 Under the demos folder are a number of different scenarios:

-#Scenario: baseline openj9 vs hotspot
+**Scenario:** baseline openj9 vs hotspot

-#Description: Comparing the performance of the base Java 8 docker images of openJ9 and hotspot when running the above demo
+**Description:** Comparing the performance of the base Java 8 docker images of openJ9 and hotspot when running the above demo

-#Scenario: baseline openj9 vs tuned openj9 vs hotspot
+**Scenario:** baseline openj9 vs tuned openj9 vs hotspot

-#Description: Comparing the performance of the base Java 8 docker images of openJ9 and hotspot to a tuned openJ9 JVM when running the above demo
+**Description:** Comparing the performance of the base Java 8 docker images of openJ9 and hotspot to a tuned openJ9 JVM when running the above demo

-#Scenario: quickstart openJ9
+**Scenario:** quickstart openJ9

-#Description: Showing the performance of OpenJ9 with quickstart enabled
+**Description:** Showing the performance of OpenJ9 with quickstart enabled

-#Scenario: OpenJ9 JITaaS
+**Scenario:** OpenJ9 JITaaS

-#Description: Showing the performance of OpenJ9 when using JIT as a Service (indevelopment)
+**Description:** Showing the performance of OpenJ9 when using JIT as a Service (indevelopment)

-#Scenario: Shareclasses Demo
+**Scenario:** Shareclasses Demo

-#Description: Comparing the performance benefits of two different methods of using OpenJ9's class sharing feature with a "base" OpenJ9 JVM
+**Description:** Comparing the performance benefits of two different methods of using OpenJ9's class sharing feature with a "base" OpenJ9 JVM